How can you lower your A1C levels?

 - cucumbers and zucchini

-People with diabetes should be wary of products that claim to be made with or contain whole wheat.
-Many still have high levels of refined grains and even more added sugar.
+Some products that claim to contain whole wheat still have high levels of refined grains, and they may contain added sugar.

 The best whole-grain options include: